freehat704/Learning_Guide/markdown/begin.md

 > End of Normal Quote

+### Codeblocks

-Lastly, you can quote by indenting.
+You can create a quick codeblock by indenting.

 ```
 Normal Text